-This degree allows advanced study in the fields of opera performance, musical theater, composition, conducting, and performance (instrumental and voice).
+This degree allows advanced study in the fields of opera performance, musical theater, composition, conducting, vocal coaching, and performance (instrumental and vocal).
 See the graduate catalog for detailed information.

 Preparatory Division

 The Performing Arts Academy offers noncredit programs for pre-college students and continuing education for adults in all instruments and voice, early childhood music, and ensembles.